samontenegro/STM-Manual-Translation/stm-manual-translation.md

 >
 > To perform a new risk assessment or to view a completed assessment select ‘Assessment > Inhalation risk assessment’.
 This is where completed assessments are presented with the task concentrations in mg/m3.
 The risk assessments can be updated, deleted, copied or selected for the application of control measures.
 Risk assessments that are not valid anymore are highlighted in red.
 Via the ([three dot icon]) icon in the table header additional columns can be selected or deselected.
 The overview presented on screen can be exported to Excel.
 There is a direct link to the product assessed.
 Clicking this hyperlink directly opens the product where data can be viewed or changed.
 If the risk assessment is performed for a CMR-product a shield ([red warning icon]) is placed in front of the risk assessment.
 If the product contains components that are listed on a hazardous substance list this is indicated with an ([orange warning icon]) icon.

+> **Evaluación de riesgo respiratorio**
+>
 > Para realizar una nueva evaluación o ver las evaluaciones completadas, seleccione "Evaluación" > "Evaluación de riesgo respiratorio".
 Aquí es donde se presentan las evaluaciones completas junto con las concentraciones de tarea en mg/m3.
 Las evaluaciones de riesgo pueden ser actualizadas, eliminadas, copiadas o seleccionadas para la aplicación de medidas de control.
 Las evaluaciones de riesgo que no ya no sean válidas serán resaltadas en rojo.
 Mediante el ícono ([ícono de tres puntos]) en la cabecera de la tabla podrá seleccionar o deseleccionar columnas adicionales.
 El resumen mostrado en la pantalla podrá ser exportado a Excel.
 Aquí encontrará un enlace directo al producto evaluado.
 Hacer clic en el enlace abrirá directamente el producto, donde podrá ver o modificar su información.
 Si se realiza una evaluación de riesgo para un producto CMR, aparecerá el ícono ([ícono rojo de advertencia]) frente a la evaluación de riesgo.
 Si el producto contiene componentes que aparecen en alguna lista de sustancias peligrosas, será indicado con el ícono ([ícono naranja de advertencia]).

 ##### Bloque 5